-Now this site reviews many of the books and genres of fiction (and nonfiction) I have found entertaining, educational and enjoyable.
-It also chronicles the craft of writing and the business of publishing, including my Watchers of the Light historical fantasy series.
-So join me as we explore those books, writing, and a little bit of history:
+On this site I review books of fiction and nonfiction I have found entertaining or educational.
+I also chronicle the craft of writing and the business of publishing, including glimpses into my Watchers of the Light historical fantasy series.
+We will also explore deeper issues of meaning as we find our place in the Story:

 History warns us.
 Legend fascinates us.
 Imagination drives us.
 Authors take these and create worlds that entertain, provoke and warn.
 Ultimately, even fiction is about the Story we all find ourselves in.